khchenTW/khchen-academic/content/event/ECRTS/index.md

 ---
-title: Technical Talk in ECRTS 2022 about "Unikernel-based real-time virtualization"
+title: Technical Talk in ECRTS 2022

 event: 34th Euromicro Conference on Real-Time Systems
 event_url: https://www.ecrts.org/

 location: Modena, Italy

-summary: This work is the research result from the collaboration with TU Dortmund and EMVICORE GmbH.
+summary: This talk is about "Unikernel-based real-time virtualization". the research result from the collaboration with TU Dortmund and EMVICORE GmbH.
 abstract: 'For cyber-physical systems, real-time virtualization optimizes the hardware utilization by consolidating multiple systems into the same platform, while satisfying the timing constraints of their real-time tasks.
 This paper considers virtualization based on unikernels, i.e., single address space kernels usually constructed by using library operating systems.
-Each unikernel is a guest operating system in the virtualization and hosts a single real-time task.

-We consider deferrable servers in the virtualization platform to schedule the unikernel-based guest operating systems and analyze the worst-case response time of a sporadic real-time task under such a virtualization architecture.
-Throughout synthesized tasksets, we empirically show that our analysis outperforms the restated analysis derived from the state-of-the-art, which is based on Real-Time Calculus.
-Furthermore, we provide insights on implementation-specific issues and offer evidence that the proposed scheduling architecture can be effectively implemented on top of the Xen hypervisor while incurring acceptable overhead.'
+We consider deferrable servers in the virtualization platform to schedule the unikernel-based guest operating systems and analyze the worst-case response time of a sporadic real-time task under such a virtualization architecture.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-07-05T08:30:00Z'